WEBSITES & BLOGS

 Serena also regularly hosts IG live events & Clubhouse rooms where she shares useful insights and tips relating to health & wellness.
 If you’re on the app, be sure to follow her clubs Serena Loves & Culinary Alchemy – they certainly won’t disappoint!

-And as it turns out, there are plenty of people like me who considers themselves ‘sleep junkies’ (Arianna Huffington included).
+And as it turns out, there are plenty of people like me who consider themselves ‘sleep junkies’ (Arianna Huffington included).

-BetterHelpFind it challenging to find counselling or therapy that suits your needs?
+BetterHelpFind it challenging to find counseling or therapy that suits your needs?
 BetterHelp may just be what you’ve been looking for.

-Offering access to mental health professionals (licensed & accredited) ranging from psychologists, marriage & family therapists, clinical social workers, and board licensed professional counsellors, this website aims to make it easy to find affordable professional help you need.
+Offering access to mental health professionals (licensed & accredited) ranging from psychologists, marriage & family therapists, clinical social workers, and board licensed professional counselors, this website aims to make it easy to find the affordable professional help you need.

 While she has been popular for years now, her YouTube channel ‘exploded’ during the pandemic.
 With the closures of gyms and fitness centers around the globe, many were seeking a convenient way to stay physically active – and yoga fits the bill.

 That’s where Adriene comes to save the day.
 Offering a myriad of yoga tutorials for beginners, she also has videos of more challenging sequences for intermediate & advanced practitioners to tackle.

 Despite the pandemic, I was able to ‘thrive’ during 2020 and a big part of it is that I decided to commit to making healthier choices.

 While making a lifestyle change is not something new to me, the challenging part is actually sticking to it.
 What made last year’s decision different than the years prior was that I was also committed to keeping them for life.

 Making healthier food choices is integral to living a healthier lifestyle and feel good foodie is one of my favorite sources for easy yet delicious food & beverages recipes.